 - Press Windows key + I to open the Settings app.

 - Click Get Started under the Reset this PC.

 - Choose Keep my files.

-Some users are quite disappointed that this feature is missing, and we hear them.
+Some users are quite disappointed that Hybrid sleep is missing after Windows 10 update, and we hear them.
 The Hybrid sleep state option is amazing, especially for laptop users who require as much battery life as possible.
 However, it’s occasionally difficult to resolve update-instigated issues and as such, may be forced to use old sleep state features Sleep and Hibernate.